Raymond Shanahan Prize 2019

 - Applicants should submit 3 copies of the work to be considered, with a letter from the Head of the Department where the work was carried out, indicating the applicant is the primary author.
-The work may consist of a published (or in the press) paper, a case study/presentation/observation written up as for publication, or a research work/observation.
-The work done, or the published paper must be within 2 calender years of the advertised award.
+The work may consist of a published, or in press paper, a case study/presentation/observation written up as for publication, or a research work/observation.
+The work done, or the published paper must be within 2 calendar years of the advertised award.

 - The closing date is June 29th, 2019.

 - The prize shall be awarded at the UCC Medical Graduates Association Annual Scientific Meeting and shall consist of a script and honorarium, currently valued at c. €600

 - Informal enquiries may be made to Professor Catherine Keohane Catherine.firstname.lastname@example.org

 - Applications may be submitted by email to the Medical Graduates Association email@example.com

 This scholarship was founded by Miss Edith K. Ryre of Newport, Rhode Island in memory of her grandfather Dr. James Ainsworth, who secured his medical qualifications in Dublin and subsequently practised in Peru.

 'The donor requested that the university to establish a scholarship to be known as the Ainsworth Scholarship, and to select from time to time, in the manner hereinafter provided, medical doctors who intend to practise their profession in Ireland and to apply the amounts received in such manner as the university shall determine.